MoNezhadali/database_engineering/03-Database-Internals.md

 ## Page

-Row oriented storage: optimized for OLTP (Online Transaction Processing): workloads with lots of small fast-reads and writes like inserting or updating a few rows at a time.
-Examples: MySQL, PostgreSQL, ...

-Column-oriented storage: Optimized for OLAP (Online Analytical Processing) – workloads involving scanning lots of rows but only a few columns, like in reporting or analytics.
-Examples: Amazon Redshift, ClickHouse, Apache Parquet files, Google BigQuery

 Depending on the storage model (row vs column store), the rows are stored and read in logical pages.
 The DB does not read a single row, it reads a page or more in a single IO.

 Each page has a size (e.g. 8KB in postgres) which translates to disk location.